 Although group discussion and work is encouraged, each student should submit their own assignment and perform any necessary calculations on their own.

-There will be both midterm and final exams for this course, held in-class.
-They are open book and open notes.
-Electronic devices are not allowed.
-They will include similar problems to those you have encountered in the homework, and will additionally include problems and questions covering the content from the lectures.
-TA review sessions will help you to prepare for the exams.
+There will be a midterm and a final for this course.
+It will include similar problems to those you have encountered in the homework, and will additionally include problems and questions covering the content from the lectures.
+TA review sessions (schedule TBD) will help you to prepare for the exam.